Aditya-rgb/AWS-Containerization/README.md

 ## Introduction

-The objective of this assignment is to familiarize yourself with Docker and containerization by Dockerizing a simple HTML page using Nginx as the web server.
+The objective of this assignment is to gain hands-on experience with AWS EC2 and ECR by containerizing a simple HTML page using Docker and deploying it with Nginx as the web server.

 ## Prerequisites